kee-reel/LATEST/README.md

 * 🧪 If build succeeded, then solution is tested with various test cases
 * 📊 User receives test result

+This testing system is "language agnostic" because:

+* All input parameters is passed via standard input
+* Result is received in specific format via standard output

 # Requirements

 * docker-compose